 What is the latest date that I can apply for accommodation?

 There is no closing date for students coming from outside Northern Ireland.
-There is a closing date of 1 August 2018 for Northern Ireland students.
-Applications received after this date will automatically be waitlisted and will be considered on a postcode basis.
+There is a close-off date of 1 August 2019 for Northern Ireland students to be included in the first round of room allocations.
+Applications received after this date will be allocated in a second round and room preferences cannot be guaranteed.